 Adult length (snout to vent): 2¼–4½ inches; occasionally to nearly 5 inches.

-The rolling hills, prairies, and meadows of southwestern, extreme western, north-central, and eastern Missouri.
+Occurs in the rolling hills, prairies, and meadows of southwestern, extreme western, north-central, and eastern Missouri.

-This species grows more valuable as our prairies disappear.
-The prairie environment is a great part of the American story, and the chorus of these frogs, along with the rest of the natural prairie, can evoke a profound sense of what our American forebears experienced as they moved west.
+The northern crawfish frog grows more valuable, and vulnerable, as our native prairies disappear.
+The prairie environment is a great part of the American story.
+A chorus of these frogs, along with the rest of the natural prairie, can evoke a profound sense of the indigenous northern and western Missouri landscape before settlement.